ENCCS/julia-for-hpc/content/interfacing.rst

    end module fortran_julia

-Then we compile the code :code:`fortran_julia.f90` using  into a shared object named as :code:`fortran_julia.so`.
+Then we compile the code :code:`fortran_julia.f90` into a shared object named as :code:`fortran_julia.so`.
-The flags

 .. code-block:: bash